30 August 2010

-The new permanent low-cost carrier terminal (LCCT) here dubbed “klia2” will serve as an economic stimulus to the country.
+The new permanent low-cost carrier terminal (LCCT) here dubbed “klia2” will serve as an economic stimulus for the tourism revenue for the country.

 Prime Minister Datuk Seri Najib Razak said not only will klia2 provide more job opportunities to Malaysians, it will also boost tourism by attracting more airlines and visitors to the country.